dnlgrgly/pass/README.md

 ## While developing, try to keep an eye on
 * Writing readable, reusable, clean, efficient and modern code
 * Consistent, `camelCased` naming
-* Try to avoid code or feature duplication
+* Avoiding code or feature duplication
-* Try to avoid dependency hell, use as few dependencies as possible
+* Avoiding dependency hell, use as few dependencies as possible

 ## How can I contribute?
 * **If you want to help in development,** you can grab cards from our [Trello board](https://trello.com/b/QhJUPS7o/pass). *Feel free to [drop a line](mailto:daniel.gergely@risingstack.com) if you want to be a member of the board*